ESIL supported conference on ‘Old and New Threats to Freedom of Expression. Can the European Court of Human Rights Meet the Challenges?’

-The workshop, which will be held in Berlin on 12 June 2020, is open to both established and early-career scholars and practitioners, including advanced PhD students.
+The workshop is open to both established and early-career scholars and practitioners, including advanced PhD students.
 It is open to researchers of human rights law and fundamental rights, and also welcomes submissions from those working at the crossroads of law and other disciplines, including political philosophy, political science, sociology and economics.
 We also encourage submissions that undertake comparative analysis.

 Abstracts should be submitted to email@example.com by 31 January 2020.